lexin-chen/SciArt/README.md

 - rendering movies of molecular simulation trajectories.

 ### To create HD 3D images:
 A ```.blend``` example files is located in the release code.
 It displays a lipid bilayer and its GPCR.
+This will serve as a guide for some ideal Blender settings, how to model a membrane and protein.
+All rights reserved by Lexin Chen.

-Two great resources that guided me into this world are
+Two great resources that guided me into this world are:
 - Crash course Blender by Blender Guru, especially [this beginner playlist](https://www.youtube.com/playlist?list=PLjEaoINr3zgEq0u2MzVgAaHEBt--xLB6U).
 - Rendering 3D molecules into ultra-HD images by [Brady Johnson](https://www.youtube.com/c/BradyJohnston).